DariuszPorowski/github-action-gitleaks/README.md

 ## Contributions

-Any feedback on `Gitleaks`, please reach out to [Zachary Rice](https://github.com/zricethezav) for creating and maintaining [Gitleaks](https://github.com/zricethezav/gitleaks).
+If you have any feedback on `Gitleaks`, please reach out to [Zachary Rice](https://github.com/zricethezav) for creating and maintaining [Gitleaks](https://github.com/zricethezav/gitleaks).

-Any feedback on the gitleaks config for Azure `UDMSecretChecks.toml` file is welcome.
-Follow Jesse Houwing's github repo - [gitleaks-azure](https://github.com/jessehouwing/gitleaks-azure).
+Any feedback on the Gitleaks config for Azure `UDMSecretChecks.toml` file is welcome.
+Follow Jesse Houwing's GitHub repo - [gitleaks-azure](https://github.com/jessehouwing/gitleaks-azure).

 Thanks to [C.J.
 May (@lawndoc)](https://github.com/lawndoc) for contributing 🤘

 Any feedback or contribution to this project is welcome!

-## How do I remove a secret from git's history?
+## How do I remove a secret from Git's history?

 [GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository) has a great article on this using the [BFG Repo Cleaner](https://rtyley.github.io/bfg-repo-cleaner/).